Delta (rocket family): Origins

 The original Delta rockets used a modified version of the PGM-17 Thor, the first ballistic missile deployed by the United States Air Force (USAF), as their first stage.
 The Thor had been designed in the mid-1950s to reach Moscow from bases in Britain or similar allied nations, and the first wholly successful Thor launch had occurred in September 1957.
 Subsequent satellite and space probe flights soon followed, using a Thor first stage with several different upper stages.
-The fourth upper stage used on the Thor was the Thor "Delta", delta being the fourth letter of the Greek alphabet.
-Eventually the entire Thor-Delta launch vehicle came to be called simply "Delta.”

-NASA intended Delta as "an interim general purpose vehicle" to be "used for communication, meteorological, and scientific satellites and lunar probes during 1960 and 1961".
+The fourth upper-stage combination of the Thor was named the Thor "Delta", reflecting the fourth letter of the Greek alphabet.
+Eventually the entire Thor–Delta launch vehicle came to be called simply "Delta".NASA intended Delta as "an interim general-purpose vehicle" to be "used for communication, meteorological, and scientific satellites and lunar probes during 1960 and 1961".
 The plan was to replace Delta with other rocket designs when they came on-line.
-From this point onward, the launch vehicle family was split into civilian variants flown from Cape Canaveral which bore the Delta name and military variants flown from Vandenberg Air Force Base (VAFB) which used the more warlike Thor name.
-The Delta design emphasized reliability rather than performance by replacing components which had caused problems on earlier Thor flights; in particular the trouble-prone inertial guidance package made by AC Spark Plug was replaced by a radio ground guidance system, which was mounted to the second stage instead of the first.
+The Delta design emphasized reliability rather than performance by replacing components that had caused problems on earlier Thor flights; in particular, the trouble-prone inertial guidance package made by AC Spark Plug was replaced by a radio ground guidance system, which was mounted to the second stage instead of the first.
 NASA made the original Delta contract to the Douglas Aircraft Company in April 1959 for 12 vehicles of this design: